FAQs

 Does the library accept donations?

-The Lafayette Public Library gratefully accepts monetary contributions as well as donations of books and other library materials.
+LPL accepts monetary contributions to purchase books and other library materials.
 Contributions can be made to the library in memory of or in honor of a particular individual or organization.
 A designated book or other material will bear a book plate to include the name of the individual, providing a lasting token of their legacy.
+Monetary Memorial Gift form

-Donations of used books and other library materials are also appreciated.
-These donations are either added to the library’s collections or resold during the Friends Book Sales.
-The profits from the Friends’ sales generate funds for various library programs.
-For more information on how and where to make your generous donation, please call 261-5775.
+Donations of used books and other materials are also appreciated.
+These donations go to the Friends of the Lafayette Public Library and are resold during the Spring and Fall Friends Book Sales.
+The profits from the Friends’ sales generate funds for various library programs and materials.

 Can a patron buy a book on the shelves?

 No. Books on our shelves are not for sale.
 Library books can be borrowed.
-After an item has outlived its usefulness to the library, the library requests permission from City-Parish Council to remove it from the collection.
-Once approval is given, the books are donated to the Friends of the Library for sale at their Book Sale, at which time you may purchase any discarded library item that is offered.
+After an item has outlived its usefulness to the library, the library may remove it from the collection.
+These items are often given to the Friends of the Library for sale at their Spring and Fall Book Sales, at which time you may purchase any discarded library item that is offered.

 What is the name of the mural on the second floor of the Main Library?